 Grazing is perhaps the most likely of these threats and it would be of considerable harm since very little occurs today.
 This adds considerably to the interest of the area.
 Likewise a replacement of the predominantly deciduous woodland by conifers would be damaging to the woodland and marginal flora.
-There are grounds for ensuring the protention of the lakeshore communities by a Conservation Order and of the woodland by discussions with the Department of Lands.
-These should be initiated by the council.
+There are grounds for ensuring the protection of the lakeshore amenities by a Special Amenity Area Order and of the plant communities thereon by a Conservation Order.
+Consultations with the Forest and Wildlife Service about the woodland should be initiated by the council.
 The fields outlined have a character attractive to geese because they are partially flooded by rainwater in winter.
 This should be maintained.

-SHEEMORE WOOD

-G. 99,04.

-Scientific Interest ·
+Name of Area Acreage Grid Reference Scientific Interest Rating Priority SHEEMORE WOOD 21 Acres G. 99,04.
 Botanical, ecological.
+Regional B